Chart Color Schemes

 Plympton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Plympton is around 5,746.
-This reflects an increase of 287 people since the 2021 Census, which reported a population of 5,459.
-The change is inferred from AreaSearch's estimation of the resident population at 5,726 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 72 validated new addresses since the Census date.
-This results in a density ratio of 3,283 persons per square kilometer, placing Plympton in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Plympton has shown resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 97.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch's analysis, as of November 2025, Plympton's estimated population is around 6,146.
+This reflects a growth of 687 people since the 2021 Census, which reported a population of 5,459.
+The change was inferred from AreaSearch's estimate of 5,791 residents following examination of ABS's latest ERP data release in June 2024, along with an additional 72 validated new addresses since the Census date.
+This results in a density ratio of 3,512 persons per square kilometer, placing Plympton in the upper quartile nationally according to AreaSearch assessments.
+The area's 12.6% growth since the 2021 census exceeded both state (8.7%) and metropolitan averages.
+Overseas migration contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the suburb, with AreaSearch expecting it to increase by 1,470 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 27.6% over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are used, adjusted employing weighted aggregation from LGA to SA2 levels based on 2021 data released in 2023.
+Future population dynamics anticipate an above median growth for statistical areas analysed by AreaSearch, with Plympton expected to increase by 1,480 persons to 2041, reflecting a total increase of 19.5% over the 17 years.

 Frequently Asked Questions - Population